aj83854/impydance/README.md

 Future Plans
 ------------

-Not only do I intend to re-refactor it and add additional features/functionality, but, I'll most likely eventually add this into a more complex program with multiple engineering calculations.
+I'll most likely eventually add this into a more complex program with multiple engineering calculations, but for now, it needs:

+Error Handling for Blank Input

 ---
-*Feel free to leave constructive feedback, comments, or let me know if something is off with the math/calculations!*